CST:CJVAJ_ESL English Speaking and Listening - Course Information

 The capacity limit for the course is 15 student(s).

 Current registration and enrolment status: enrolled: 0/15, only registered: 0/15, only registered with preference (fields directly associated with the programme): 0/15

 - The English course in speaking and listening is aimed at students who wish to improve their pronunciation in English, learn to listen to and comprehend spoken English better and who want to improve their skills in online collaboration and the use of contemporary online discussion tools.

 The course is also suitable for all students from all degree programmes.
 It is also suitable for exchange students as the teaching language of the course is English.

-This is a fully online course with a MUNI-based teacher to help with getting to know the online classroom.
+This is a fully online course with two introductory classroom meetings to get to know the online classroom.
 The course consists of both independent work as well as a small final project which will be done in groups.
 Even though the course has a schedule with set deadlines, the students need to be able to also work independently.